 The manufacturing of medical devices requires everything to be processed following a strict set of guidelines that guarantee the quality of a finished product.
-Manufacturers often use a detailed procedure known as Line Clearance as a way of adhering to them.
+The manufacturing process must adhere to these guidelines at every step.

 What is Line Clearance?